-The article below dissects the major events that took place in the life of Mao Zedong, as well as his various policies that in all sense and purpose caused unimaginable suffering and deaths of millions of people.
+The article below dissects the major events that took place in the life and political career of Mao Zedong, as well as his various policies that in all sense and purpose caused unimaginable suffering and deaths of millions of people.

 Mao Zedong: Fast Facts

 Name: Mao Tse-tung

 Date of birth: December 26, 1893

 Died: September 9, 1976

 Siblings: Mao Zemin (1895-1943), Mao Zetan (1905-1935), and Mao Zejian (1905-1929)